MicroBlocksCN/microblocks-site/data/blog/2022-12-07-boardie-intro/index.md

 #### What Boardie is

 Boardie is a virtual board that does some of the things that actual microcontrollers can do.
 It has two programmable buttons, like a micro:bit, and it can emulate the 5x5 LED display of the micro:bit or the 240x240 pixel TFT display of Adafruit Clue.
 It can make square-wave beeps and play tunes, and it supports a simple file system.
-Finally, it supports the same MicroBlocks HTTP libraries that work on WiFi enabled boards.
+Finally, it supports the same MicroBlocks HTTP client library that works on WiFi enabled boards.

 #### Using Boardie